jaberg/skdata/index.markdown

 The code of the library is currently usable (and frequently used), but the API should be considered to be unstable.

-Slowly, but surely, the data set modules are being re-factored to match the "View API" ([docs](https://github.com/jaberg/scikit-data/wiki/View-API), [code](https://github.com/jaberg/scikit-data/blob/master/skdata/base.py)), and [add more data set modules](https://github.com/jaberg/scikit-data/wiki/How-to-Create-a-New-Dataset-Module).
+The data set modules are not currently implemented in a standard way, but they are being re-factored to match the "View API" ([docs](https://github.com/jaberg/scikit-data/wiki/View-API), [code](https://github.com/jaberg/scikit-data/blob/master/skdata/base.py)), and [add more data set modules](https://github.com/jaberg/scikit-data/wiki/How-to-Create-a-New-Dataset-Module).